Eczema – Understand & Manage your Eczema

 Many sufferers find relief with anti-inflammatory corticosteroid creams and ointments, which we can prescribe.
 In some cases, you might need antibiotics to combat underlying infections, or antihistamines if known allergies are worsening your eczema flare-ups.

-Our team may also suggest treating it with phototherapy, where you expose your skin to specific light rays.
+Phototherapy, where you expose your skin to specific light rays, is another option for treatment.
 This helps regenerate new, healthy cells and reduces the appearance of rashes.

-Once our team at Advanced Dermatology & Skin Cancer Center, PLLC treats your current flare-up, we can then help you prevent future issues.
+In addition to treating flare-ups, we can then help you prevent future ones.
 Keeping your skin moisturized with clinical-grade moisturizers is especially important.
 You can also prevent eczema issues by:

 - Avoiding steamy showers or hot baths